5/1/2025

 Michelle Buck

-And even with the cost cutting we've done to date, we've done some of that with a lens of, where can we get net savings, but at the same time be investing in technology and capability that let us emerge even stronger.
-So tools that let us be even more efficient in terms of how we're spending our investments in the business and marketing and in trade, those types of things that both save money, but also give us kind of a longer term benefit.
+And even with the cost cutting we've done to date, we've done some of that with a lens of where can we get net savings, but at the same time be investing in technology and capability that let us emerge even stronger.
+So tools that let us be even more efficient in terms of how we're spending our investments in the business and marketing and in trade.
+Those types of things that both save money, but also give us kind of a longer term benefit.
 So we look forward to those as well.

 speaker

-Steve Bostle
+Steve Boskell

-Senior Vice President and CFO, The Hershey Company
+Senior Vice President and Chief Financial Officer

 All of that will allow us to emerge even stronger than we were when we came into the commodity pressures.